Track your nutrition and health goals

 | Soaked/sprouted kala chana | ~90–100 kcal | ~5–6g |

 Why is boiled chana so much lower in calories?
-Because boiling adds water, the chickpeas absorb water and expand, so 100g of boiled chana contains far less actual chana than 100g of dry roasted chana.
-The dry-weight calorie values are similar; it's the water content that makes the difference.
+Because boiling adds water, the chickpeas absorb water and expand, so 100g of boiled chana contains much more water weight than 100g of roasted chana.

 Kala chana calories at common serving sizes (roasted):